 Fungal infections are treated with antifungal medicines which kill the fungi and stop them overgrowing.
 Ringworm is often treated with antifungal cream which usually clears the infection in around 1-2 weeks.
 However, if the condition is persistent and severe and is not clearing with cream, you may need antifungal tablets.

 Below are some common Ringworm medicines.
 Please note, this is not an exhaustive list and other non-medical methods may be more suitable.
 If you would like to learn more about these options, then please click here.
 Before receiving medication you must answer a number of questions to asses your suitability.
 All questions are reviewed by a GMC registered doctor before a final decision is made.
 All medication is dispensed via a full regulated and registered UK pharmacy.
+All medication is dispensed via a full regulated and registered UK pharmacy.
+All prices displayed on our site include the price of the medication and our doctors consultation fee.

 Our Health Care Team